Contractors planning to work on pre-1978 homes must assume that Lead-based paint

 The job is done, but does the Lead contamination linger?

-Dust and/or soil sampling to determine EPA/State Lead safe levels.
+Dust and/or soil sampling are compared to EPA/State Lead safe levels.

 Soil Testing allows us to determine the degree of Lead in your